terrorizer1980/hassio-addons/wireguard-clients/DOCS.md

 Options that are only for the server are not allowed - such as ListenPort

-Two options won't be added to the Wireguard configuration, but can be used in the frontend, if they exist.
+Three options won't be added to the Wireguard configuration, but can be used and 2 of them shown in the frontend, if they exist.
 Specifically:
 * interface_description
 * peer_description
+* interface_disabled

+If interface_disabled is true, then the tunnel will not start automatically at boot time.
+You can always start (and stop) any tunnel from the web frontend.

-As this add on sets up clients, you are expected to initiate the connections.
+As this add-on sets up clients, you are expected to initiate the connections.
 If this is not the case you're thinking about, and you want to use this plugin to access your Home Assistant over a WireGuard tunnel, make sure you have a reasonable value for **peer_persistent_keepalive**